cameliabozian7/git/README.md

-# git
+# git_training
 This is my first repository
-I am excited to learn new learnings
+I want to learn more